scalatra/scalatra-website/guides/views.md

 *   Backtraces with correct filenames and line numbers
 *   Template file caching and reloading

-Scalate includes support for some of the best engines available, such as [SSP][ssp] (similar to ERB), [SCAML][scaml] (a Scala HAML variant), [Mustache][mustache], and [Jade][jade] (another HAML variant).
+Scalate includes support for multiple templateing styles, including [SSP][ssp] (similar to ERB), [SCAML][scaml] (a Scala HAML variant), [Mustache][mustache], and [Jade][jade] (another HAML variant).
 Except for Mustache, templates are strongly typed, so your compiler can save